davekinkead/thesis/paper.coffee.md

 The number of polities a space is partitioned into has only a limited effect in individual-majority preference fidelity.
 As the space is partioned into increasing numbers of polities, fidelity increases slightly when preference are highly clustered, but the influence of partition number is significantly less than the impact of preference clustering.

-The key implication from this analysis is that accounts of democracy based on preference realisation and the fidelity of individual with group preference require an account of democratic inclusion that ensures that:
+The key implication from this analysis is that accounts of democracy based on content-relative criteria such as the fidelity of individual with group preference require an account of democratic inclusion that ensures that:

   1. Polities are sufficiently small.

-  2. Voters are sufficiently homogeneous in preference.
+  2. Voters are as homogeneous as possible.

 Restated, where we draw political boundaries is irrelevant for content-relative accounts of democracy if the distribution of voters by preference is highly clustered.
+Just about any account of inclusion will generate homogeneous polities.
 Where we draw boundaries is very important however, when the distribution of voters by preference is uniform.
 The Boundary Problem only becomes a problem for content-relative justifications of democracy when homogeneity of voter preferences is low within polities but high between them.
+Content-independent justifications require accounts of inclusion that generate sufficiently small, internally homogeneous polities.

 ## Content Indifferent Outcomes

 A third type of instrumental justification of democracy is concerned not with the specific content of democratic outcomes, but with their beneficial side effects.
 It is not the result of a vote or policy deliberation that matter _per se_, rather it is the effect that democratic participation has on citizens that is valuable.
 Democracy on this account is _transformative_.

 Public life as the path to personal improvement is an idea that can be traced back to the Greeks.
-More recently, Rousseau thought democracy a necessary condition for the realisation of moral autonomy:
+More recently, @rousseau1920 [§ 1.8.3] thought democracy a necessary condition for the realisation of moral autonomy:

 > ... what man acquires in the civil state, moral liberty, which alone makes him truly master of himself; for the mere impulse of appetite is slavery, while obedience to a law which we prescribe to ourselves is liberty.
-> -- @rousseau1920 [§ 1.8.3]

-For Mill, democracy was the means to improve the moral character of the people.
+For @mill1862 [Ch 3], democracy was the means to improve the moral character of the people.
 The weighing of different people's interests, being guided by other's rules, and applying principles that advanced the common good, enhanced a citizen's moral capacities:

 > Still more salutary is the moral part of the instruction afforded by the participation of the private citizen, if even rarely, in public functions ...
 He is made to feel himself one of the public, and whatever is for their benefit to be for his benefit.
-> -- @mill1862 [Ch 3]

 We might call these types of instrumental justifications of democracy _content indifferent_, not because the content of democratic outcomes doesn't matter but because the content is not the _only_ thing that matters [^isolation].

 [^isolation]: Content indifferent justifications are not typically used in isolation.
 Both Mill and Rousseau used these content indifferent justifications in conjunction with other instrumental justifications of democracy such as strategic value, truth divination, and preference articulation.

-One way to formalise this account is to stipulate that agent character improves consistently across all citizens when they vote.
+One way to formalise this account is to stipulate that agent character improves consistently across all citizens when they vote (or deliberate).
 This would model an agent-blind process in which every voter's character improves to the same degree, regardless of how politically active they are or who they interact with.
 A more plausible model however would see agent character improve dependent on who they interact with.
-Win-at-all-costs politics characterised by media manipulation and voter apathy should be less likely transform the character of participants than contests marked by honest and open debate.
+Win-at-all-costs politics characterised by media manipulation and voter apathy seem less likely to transform the character of participants than contests marked by honest and open debate.

-In the formalisation below, agent character improves relative to the average character of their polity, with more virtuous polities improving their citizen's character to a greater extent than less virtuous ones.  `Good eggs` are assigned a random character value between `0.5` and `1.0` while `bad apples` are assigned on below `0.5`.
+In the formalisation below, agent character improves relative to the average character of their polity, with more virtuous polities improving their citizen's character to a greater extent than less virtuous ones.  `Good eggs` are assigned a random value representing moral character between `0.5` and `1.0` while `bad apples` are assigned one below `0.5`.

     Space::character = () ->
-      average_character = @polities.map (polity) ->
+      for polity in @polities
-        console.log polity.map (agent) ->
+        average_character = polity.map (agent) ->
-          agent.belief
+           character = if agent.belief is 'good' then 0.5 else 0.0
+           character += Math.random() / 2

 <figure>